 Pench National Park, India

-Situated in the Seoni District of southern Madhya Pradesh, Pench National Park runs in continuation with Pench National Park in neighboring Maharashtra.
+Baghvan is situated in the Seoni District of southern Madhya Pradesh, Pench National Park runs in continuation with Pench National Park in neighboring Maharashtra.
 Dominated by hills, forests and valleys, this national park derives its name from the Pench River, which meanders its way through the entire stretch of the 757 km2 park.

 When to go

 The climate of Madhya Pradesh can be labelled tropical and monsoonal.
 Seasonal variations occur mainly in the form of three distinct seasons - summer, winter and monsoon.